-According to Constance Scharff, director of Addiction Research at Cliffside Malibu Treatment Center, teens tend to respond one of two ways when they see a family member in recovery.
+According to Constance Scharff, researcher and author of Ending Addiction for Good, teens tend to respond one of two ways when they see a family member in recovery.
 They swear off or put themselves at risk of becoming addicts themselves.
 So, it’s imperative for parents to help their teenagers understand the effects of addiction, like alcoholism, and genetics.

-For parents still abusing drugs or alcohol, that conversation lacks any authority.
+For parents still abusing drugs or alcohol, this conversation lacks any authority.

 “Children are not idiots,” Scharff says.
 “You have to be really realistic with them.
 If you run a household where one or both adults is severely abusing substances, you have no credibility in talking with your kids.”